codeurjc-students/2019-ServerlessVsExpress/sections/BackgroundTasks/README.md

 - **headers**: It can be used when we need to filter with something more than a routing key, which could be better in some cases.
 - **fanout**: This is the "hardest" type.
 It can be used when we need the message to be forwarded to all queues, and can also be used for broadcasting.

-To import the callback version of RabbitMQ, write this on your app:
+To import the **callback version of RabbitMQ**, write this on your app:

 ```javascript
 const amqp = require('amqplib/callback_api');